CorrelAid/datenguide-python/README.rst

     query = Query.region('01')

-- or for all subregions a region (e.g. all Kommunen in a Bundeland)
+- or for all subregions a region (e.g. all Kommunen in a Bundesland)

 .. code-block:: python
    :linenos: